PHOTON: Hierarchical Autoregressive Modeling for Lightspeed and Memory-Efficient Language Generation: Experiments

 \subsection{Main Results}

-\textbf{Throughput-per-memory Gains. } The main advantages of PHOTON include reduced memory usage through more efficient KV cache management, resulting in higher memory efficiency and throughput.
-Table~\ref{tab:main} demonstrates memory consumption and throughput in benchmark tasks.
-Across both model sizes, PHOTON significantly reduces the KV cache footprint and improves throughput, resulting in substantial TPM gains.
-In the PF regime, PHOTON reduces KV cache memory per sample by approximately $8.9\times$ (600M) and $10.0\times$ (1.2B).
-Photon also increases throughput by around $44.0\times$ for (600M) and $45.2\times$ (1.2B).
-In the DE regime, PHOTON reduces KV memory by approximately $10.0\times$ (600M) and $10.8\times$ (1.2B), and increases throughput by approximately $41.7\times$ (600M) and $43.8\times$ (1.2B).
+\textbf{Throughput-per-Memory Gains.} PHOTON primarily enhances inference efficiency by reducing the KV cache footprint and associated memory traffic during serving.
+This section adopts a representative two-level hierarchy ($L=2$) with chunk lengths $C_{1}=4$ and $C_{2}=4$; Appendix~\ref{subsec:ablations-chunk-length} varies these chunk lengths and demonstrates that PHOTON maintains the most favorable TPM-quality trade-off across context-length settings.
+In the main results, we set the recursive reconstruction weight to $\alpha=0.0$ to isolate gains from the hierarchical architecture and bounded local parallel decoding of PHOTON, which differ from the Block Transformer architecture.
+Appendix~\ref{subsec:ablations-recursive-loss} further studies $\alpha$ and shows that a moderate value, around $\alpha \approx 0.3$, maximizes downstream zero-shot accuracy, supporting the effectiveness of the proposed recursive regularization.

-As a result, PHOTON achieves orders-of-magnitude higher TPM than Vanilla Transformer in both regimes and achieves better TPM than Block models.
-These results support our assertion that hierarchical state reduces decode-time KV traffic and enables more efficient memory usage.
+Table~\ref{tab:main} presents the KV cache memory and throughput per-sample under PF and DE settings.
+Across model scales, PHOTON reduces KV-cache memory while increasing throughput, resulting in substantial gains in TPM.
+In the PF regime, PHOTON reduces KV-cache memory per sample by $ 8.9\times$ (600M), $ 8.1\times$ (900M), and $ 10.0\times$ (1.2B), while enhancing throughput by $ 44.0\times$, $ 35.5\times$, and $ 45.2\times$, respectively.
+In the DE regime, PHOTON reduces KV memory by $10.0\times $ (600M), $13.1\times $ (900M), and $10.8\times $ (1.2B), and increases throughput by $41.7\times $, $32.3\times $, and $43.8\times $.
+As a result, PHOTON achieves substantially higher TPM than a vanilla Transformer in both regimes; for the 1.2B model in DE, TPM increases from 2.56 to 1216.67 K tok/s/GiB, corresponding to a $475\times$ improvement.
+Overall, these results support our central claim that maintaining a hierarchical state reduces decode-time KV traffic and enables more memory-efficient generation.